-Taylor was essentially responsible for revitalizing the liquor industry that had little to no confidence from consumers due to product quality.
-He passed laws that would ensure quality, such as the Bottled-in-Bond Act of 1897, which was a federal subsidy via a tax abatement for products produced under particular government standards.
+As a politician, Taylor spent time revitalising an industry that had little confidence from consumers due to product quality, passing laws that would ensure a higher standard.
+One such instance was the passage of the Bottled-in-Bond Act of 1897, a federal subsidy via a tax abatement for products produced under particular government standards.
+6 7